 International students are eligible for National Health Insurance, through it takes about 2 months before they are actually insured.
-To cover this gap in coverage, students must purchase private insurance that takes effect for 2 months from their arrival date in Korea.
+To cover this gap in coverage, KDI School will facilitate temporary private insurance enrollment and bear the insurance expenses for the students' benefit during the period of gap coverage.